Jesus should’ve given up on me long ago. But each day, despite my sins and failures, God draws and holds me close.

 Speaking of reliance on Christ, make sure to check out the latest Your Daily Bible Verse podcast episode on living in Christ’s perfect guidance.

-Don't Get Tired of Doing Good (Galatians 6:9) – Your Daily Bible Verse
+The Power of Repentance (Jonah 3:10) – Your Daily Bible Verse

 There’s new content on Faith Over Fear as well.
 Find it here.